G7DAO/w3sc/checklists/penetration-testing/penetration-testing-web.md

 Edited by [YOU](#)

 ## Description
 This checklist is designed to assist you with Penetration Testing of your Web Assets.
-It was written by [six2dez](https://github.com/six2dez) and added here for simplicity.
+It was written by [six2dez](https://github.com/six2dez) and added here after being converted to a checklist.

 # Recon phase
 TODO